 Taxing sugary drinks

-A tax on sugar-sweetened drinks is a way of looking tough on obesity, without actually being tough on obesity.
+Pursuing a tax on health grounds is a way of looking tough on obesity, without actually tacking obesity.

 Irish Beverage Council,